 This Air Fryer Brown Sugar Buffalo Shrimp recipe is the perfect appetizer for the Big Game!
 Coated in crispy panko breadcrumbs and slathered in a sweet and spicy buffalo sauce, you will be licking your fingers clean in UNDER 15 MINUTES!

-I partnered with Instant Pot and Franks RedHot to bring you this delicious Game Day appetizer everyone is going to love!
+I partnered with Instant Pot and Franks RedHot to bring you this delicious air fryer buffalo shrimp!
+They are the perfect Game Day appetizer everyone always goes crazy over.

-Let's be real.
-What's a proper tailgate, or should I say, "homegate", without something buffalo flavored and finger food friendly?
+What's a proper tailgate without something buffalo flavored and finger food friendly?
 Here I have the best of BOTH worlds.

 - Shrimp- I recommend using JUMBO shrimp.
 They look fancier and are simply more efficient when you need to clean and peel 12 jumbos as opposed to 24 medium-sized shrimp.